 · Prompt action to address any drug abuse problem as soon as detected.

 Employers can make informed hiring or promoting decisions while protecting the brand reputation and safety at the workplace with a comprehensive substance abuse test policy.
 Make your business drug-free and safe!
-Write to us at email@example.com to schedule drug abuse test for your employees.
+Write to us at firstname.lastname@example.org to schedule drug abuse tests for your employees.